Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 The clinical use cases introduced in this section are intended to be a non-exhaustive set of examples to provide enough clarity to help define scenarios where a MONAI Deploy application is used and a way to map those scenarios to workloads and components that developers use to understand compute needs and end to end performance constraints.
 Each figure in this section is a sequence diagram described by the use case steps in the same section.

-The clinical workflow is defined above. _Example: Incoming Images sent from the instrument via DICOM Router or PACS get sent to be diagnosed.
+The clinical workflow is defined above. _Example: Incoming Images sent from the scanner via DICOM Router or PACS to be diagnosed.
 AI algorithms help with Segmentation & Classification algorithms and create a new DICOM object including the results, so they can be uploaded to PACS.
 Incoming study size: 500MB, response time requirement from imaging to result being available for radiologists 20 minutes.

 ### Quality Assurance {#quality-assurance}